enriquepablo/nlproject/docs/common_nouns.rst

 The string has to be a legal Python_ name: its characters must belong to the ASCII set, it cannot contain spaces, dashes, slashes, etc.

-It is important to note that the instantiation and assignment above does not touch the knowledge base.
+Note that the instantiation and assignment above does not touch the knowledge base.
 It just gives us an object that has some internal (private in the loose pythonic sense of "private") methods that allow nl to manipulate its knowledge base.
 To actually assert that Mary is a woman, we first have to import ``kb`` from ``nl``:

   >>> from nl import kb